Enjoy sex like you used to

 The best approximation of death grip syndrome in medical literature dates to a 2015 study on a condition called anorgasmia (the inability to orgasm) and delayed orgasm.
 The authors noted that men can sometimes suffer from both problems due to their masturbation habits — that masturbation may be a more enjoyable sensation than intercourse with a partner due to a specific masturbation style that their partner can’t replicate.

-Anorgasmia due to death-grip masturbation habits can produce numerous sexual health issues beyond making climax difficult to achieve.
+Anorgasmia resulting from excessive pressure during masturbation can produce numerous sexual health issues beyond making climax difficult to achieve.

 They include:

-Some men find that the death grip and similar orgasm-related problems can lead to relationship issues, reduced feelings of intimacy, or a preference for masturbation over sex.
+Some men find that intense or habitual masturbation techniques can contribute to orgasm-related difficulties and relationship issues, including reduced feelings of intimacy, or a preference for masturbation over sex.

 Identifying what techniques or grip styles lead to DGS is also challenging.
 But there are some hints.